 Slot Canyons of Utah: Are you looking to visit the slot canyons in Utah?
 You are in the right place.
 This list contains the most beautiful slot canyons in Utah and where they are located so you can plan your next visit!

-A slot canyon is a formed by rushing water through rock, which over time forms a narrow canyon through rock.
-These flash floods have been happening for millions of years and the wind and erosion forms a tiny crack which eventually grows larger through the years.
+A slot canyon is formed by rushing water through rock, which over time forms a narrow canyon through rock.
+These flash floods have been happening for millions of years and the wind and erosion form a tiny crack that eventually grows larger through the years.

 Slot Canyon Hikes, Utah